yufeng97/COMP90024-CCC-notes/README.md

     - Container is a process that behaves like an independent machine, it is a runtime instance of a docker image.
     - Image is a blueprint for a container.

-- > [sample Q6] B)  A researcher wants to attach to an already running Postgresql container and list all of the databases it contains.
+- > [sample Q6] B)  A researcher wants to attach to an **already running** Postgresql container and list all of the databases it contains.
 The command to list all of the database is psql -U postgres -c “\l”.
-    The name of the container is postgres and it exposes the port 5432 to the host.
+    The name of the container is **postgres** and it exposes the port 5432 to the host.
 Is the following command correct?
 If not, please correct it:
   docker exec -p 5432 --name postgres sh -c psql -U postgres -c “\l”             [3]

     Answer:

+    - docker run postgres -p 5432 --name postgres
     - docker exec -t postgres sh -c "psql -U postgres -c \"\I\""
-    - docker exec -t postgres psql -U postgres -c "\I"

 - > [sample Q6] C) The following **Docker compose file** starts two Docker containers that are used to run a WordPress website.
 What are the **equivalent Docker commands** that could be used to start these two containers individually?
 [4]
   ```
   version: '3.6'